coolsoftwaretyler/shaleen-title/contact.md

 ---
 layout: page
-title: Contact
+title: Contact Shaleen
 ---
-Contact Form

-Social

-Follow her on twitter @shaleentitle
+<a href="https://twitter.com/shaleentitle">Follow Shaleen on twitter</a>.

-Or connect with her on LinkedIn
+<a href="https://www.linkedin.com/in/shaleentitle/">Connect with Shaleen on LinkedIn</a>.